 - Use it as a control for the Pythagoras Board.
 This will allow the child to self-check and empower them to work independently.

 - Cover up numbers with dot stickers and write in the covered numbers.
 Bonus: make a fun pattern with the stickers!

 - Cover numbers with scratch off stickers; use a coin to reveal the hidden number!

-- Practice writing in a blank chart
+- Practice writing in a blank multiplication table

 Although we mainly work with Arabic numerals for math, my daughter likes seeing the Chinese numbers for reference since she usually thinks about the numbers bilingually.